-We can often get the cost of travel insurance down to $250 per person, but this insurance only allows you to cancel for covered reasons, like: death, illness or injury in the family, redeployment or revocation of leave.
+We can often get the cost of travel insurance down to $250 per person, but this insurance only allows you to cancel for covered reasons, like death, illness or injury in the family, redeployment or revocation of leave.
 To read more about our trip cancellation insurance click here

 Drink packages on River Cruise

 On Viking, for beverages other than the free wine and beer offered with dinner, you could buy a beverage package.
-See details here.
+See the details here.
 There is no corkage fee and you may bring local wine aboard and enjoy it with your meals.